Plan and Regulate for Access

 How do environmental regulations address coastal access issues?

-Environmental regulations, such as habitat protection and storm-water runoff regulations can impose restrictions that affect access use.
+Environmental regulations, such as habitat protection and stormwater runoff regulations can impose restrictions that affect access use.
 Regulations can be crafted to include access as a compatible use, but exclude other uses that might restrict access.
 These differ from zoning in that restrictions cannot be contracted out of or negotiated away.
-More on environmental regulations.
+More on environmental regulation.

 What kinds of ordinances can be used to address access needs?